akm-akm/akm-whatsapp-bot/docs/heroku-hosting.md

  <br/><img width = "500px"  src='images/connected.png'></img>
 - Now close the browser.

+## 💡 How to use the bot

+- Send `hi` to the bot in the inbox or hi along with prefix if in a group.
+- The bot will respond with `👋 hello`.
+- Send `help` to the bot in the inbox or help along with prefix if in a group.
+- The bot will respond with the menu.

+## 🔧 Default Configuration

+- Default daily limit for a normal user is `70` messages.
+- Owner and bot moderators have no limit and they cannot be banned in groups.
+- Owner and bot moderators have access to all group commands even if they are not admin in any group.
+- Default daily group limit is `100` messages.
+- By default, abuse detection and nudity detection is on.
+- Default minimum group size for the bot to work in it is `1` members.
+- These values can be changed only by the bot owner.
+- When the bot is added to any group, it will auto assign any random prefix to it, which can be changed by group admins using `setprefix` command or prefix can be turned off using `useprefix` command.
+- If deepai api key is added to the bot, the bot will detect nudity in the image and if it detects 50% nudity, it will not make a sticker.

 ### 🔗 Want to test on you computer?
 Click [here](self-hosting.md)